siddharthi865/css-interview-questions-and-answers/set-6/README.md

 ## Question 2.
 What is the difference between a property and a value in CSS?

 ## Question 3.
 What is a shorthand property?
-Give examples.
+Give examples

 ## Question 4.
 What happens if two CSS rules target the same element?